Frequently Asked Questions

-The amount of contact available to you varies depending on your donor.
-Many of our donors choose to remain anonymous throughout the donation process.
-However, if your donor is amenable and you desire, we can arrange a facilitated face-to-face meeting after your donor is confirmed for your cycle.
-We also encourage the use of letters to introduce yourself to the donor and thank her for sharing her gift with you.
-We respect the personal nature of the choice to use an ovum donor and will only share with the donor the information you permit.
+The amount of contact available to you varies depending on your egg donor.
+Many of our egg donors choose to remain anonymous throughout the donation process.
+However, if your egg donor is amenable and you desire, we can arrange a facilitated face-to-face meeting after your egg donor is confirmed for your cycle.
+We also encourage the use of letters to introduce yourself to the egg donor and thank her for sharing her gift with you.
+We respect the personal nature of the choice to use an ovum donor and will only share with the egg donor the information you permit.

 Yes.
-The Surrogacy Program, also directed by Shelley Smith, can assist you in your search for a surrogate.
+The Egg Donor & Surrogacy Program can assist you in your search for a surrogate.
 It is not uncommon that we coordinate egg donor cycles for eventual embryo transfer to a surrogate.
-Please call our offices at 818-506-9300, and we would be delighted to provide you with more information on this exceptional group of women.
+Please call our offices at 818-791-1541, and we would be delighted to provide you with more information on this exceptional group of women.
 Are all of the egg donors in your database currently available to donate?

 Yes.
-Donors visible to you in our database are available to donate.
-Once a donor is confirmed for a cycle, her profile is “hidden” from view within 3 days until she is available to donate again.
-The rare exception may occur when a donor is placed “on hold” by another Recipient.
-Your Egg Donor Cycle Coordinator will be able to tell you if a donor you’re interested in is on hold for another Recipient.
-We do not hide the profiles of donors “on hold.”
+Egg donors visible to you in our database are available to donate.
+Once an egg donor is confirmed for a cycle, her profile is “hidden” from view within 3 days until she is available to donate again.
+The rare exception may occur when an egg donor is placed “on hold” by another intended parent.
+Your Egg Donor Cycle Coordinator will be able to tell you if an egg donor you’re interested in is on hold for another intended parent.
+We do not hide the profiles of egg donors “on hold.”